-Solution 1: Sample Mistakes in Training
+Solution 1: Sample Mistakes in Training (Ross et al. 2010)

-DAgger (Ross et al. 2010), also known as "scheduled sampling", etc.
+• DAgger, also known as "scheduled sampling", etc., randomly samples wrong decisions and feeds them in

 - Start with no mistakes, and then gradually introduce them using annealing - How to choose the next tag?
 Use the gold standard, or create a "dynamic oracle" (e.g. Goldberg and Nivre 2013)